W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ⁵Tolerance for pain may be high, but it is not without limit.
 ⁶Eventually everyone begins to recognize, however dimly, that there *must* be a better way.
 ⁷As this recognition becomes more firmly established, it becomes a turning point.
-⁸This ultimately reäwakens spiritual vision, simultaneously weakening the investment in physical sight.
+⁸This ultimately reawakens spiritual vision, simultaneously weakening the investment in physical sight.
 ⁹The alternating investment in the two levels of perception is usually experienced as conflict, which can become very acute.
 ¹⁰But the outcome is as certain as God.